-Colorectal cancer is a cancer that develops in the large intestine [colon] or rectum.
+Colorectal cancer develops in the large intestine (colon) or rectum.
 The primary goal of colon cancer screening is to prevent deaths from colon cancer.
-Screening tests can help identify cancers at an early and potentially treatable stage.
-Some tests can also prevent the development of colorectal cancer by identifying precancerous abnormal growths called adenomatous polyps, which can be removed before they become malignant.
+Screening tests can help identify cancers at an early and potentially curable stage.
+Screening can also prevent the development of cancer by identifying and treating precancerous abnormal growths that can be removed before they become malignant.

-All adults should undergo colon cancer screening beginning at age 50 or earlier, depending upon their risk of developing colorectal cancer.
-Several tests are currently available, each of which has advantages and disadvantages.
+Adults should undergo colon cancer screening beginning at age 50 or earlier, depending upon their risk of developing colorectal cancer.
+Several tests are available, each of which has advantages and disadvantages.
 The optimal screening test depends upon your preferences and your risk of developing colon cancer.

 This article discusses colon cancer risks, available screening tests, and recommendations for screening based upon your risks.
-There are additional topics about the screening tests themselves (see "Patient information: Flexible sigmoidoscopy (Beyond the Basics)" and "Patient information: Colonoscopy (Beyond the Basics)") as well as about particular conditions (see "Patient information: Colon polyps (Beyond the Basics)" and "Patient information: Crohn's disease (Beyond the Basics)" and "Patient information: Ulcerative colitis (Beyond the Basics)").
+There are additional topics about the screening tests themselves (see "Patient education: Flexible sigmoidoscopy (Beyond the Basics)" and "Patient education: Colonoscopy (Beyond the Basics)"), as well as about particular conditions.
+(See "Patient education: Colon polyps (Beyond the Basics)" and "Patient education: Crohn disease (Beyond the Basics)" and "Patient education: Ulcerative colitis (Beyond the Basics)".)

 Most colorectal cancers develop from precancerous polyps.
-Polyps are growths that arise in the lining of the colon and are visible when the bowel is examined by endoscopy (colonoscopy or sigmoidoscopy).
+Polyps are growths that arise in the lining of the colon and are visible when the bowel is examined by endoscopy (colonoscopy or sigmoidoscopy) or computed tomography (CT) scan (CT colonography [CTC]).
 There are two types of polyps: adenomatous and hyperplastic.
 Adenomatous polyps can become cancerous over time; this progression takes at least 10 years in most people.

-Colon cancer screening tests work by detecting polyps or by finding early stage cancers.
-Regular screening for and removal of polyps reduces your risk of developing colorectal cancer - by up to 90 percent with colonoscopy.
-Early detection of cancers that are already present in the colon increases the chances of successful treatment and decreases the chance of dying as a result of the cancer.
+Colon cancer screening tests work by detecting polyps or early stage cancers followed by removal of the abnormality.
+Regular screening for and removal of polyps reduces your risk of developing colorectal cancer (by up to 90 percent with colonoscopy).
+Early detection of cancers that are already present in the colon increases the chance of successful treatment and decreases the chance of dying as a result of the cancer.

 COLON CANCER RISK FACTORS

-- Family history of colorectal cancer – Having colorectal cancer in a family member increases your risk of cancer if the family member is a first degree relative (a parent, brother or sister, or child), if several family members are affected, or if the cancers occurred at an early age (eg, before age 55 years).
+●Family history of colorectal cancer – Having colorectal cancer in a family member increases your risk of cancer if the family member is a first-degree relative (a parent, brother or sister, or child), if several family members are affected, or if the cancers occurred at an early age (eg, before age 45 years).
 (See 'Family history of colorectal cancer' below.)

-- Prior colorectal cancer or polyps – People who have previously had colorectal cancer have an increased risk of developing a new colorectal cancer.
+●Prior colorectal cancer or polyps – People who have previously had colorectal cancer have an increased risk of developing a new colorectal cancer.
 People who have had adenomatous polyps before the age of 60 years are also at increased risk for developing colorectal cancer.
 Screening recommendations for these groups are discussed separately.
-(See "Patient information: Colon polyps (Beyond the Basics)" and "Patient information: Colon and rectal cancer (Beyond the Basics)".)
+(See "Patient education: Colon polyps (Beyond the Basics)" and "Patient education: Colon and rectal cancer (Beyond the Basics)".)

-- Increasing age – Although the average person has a 5 percent lifetime risk of developing colorectal cancer, 90 percent of these cancers occur in people older than 50 years of age.
+●Increasing age – Although the average person has a 4.5 percent lifetime risk of developing colorectal cancer, 90 percent of these cancers occur in people older than 50 years of age.
 Risk increases with age throughout life.

-•A diet high in fat and red meat and low in fiber
+•A diet high in fat and red or processed meat and low in fiber

 Large increase in risk — Some conditions greatly increase the risk of colorectal cancer.